 We operate safaris to try to witness river crossings and northern Tanzania’s wider game in the following ways:

-- A small group fixed date Combination Overland & Flying Safaris - September starting in Arusha, heading first to Lake Manyara, then to Ngorongoro Crater, Olduvai Gorge, and then to eastern, central and northern Serengeti.
-Clients will avoid a long overland journey with a flight from the far north of the Serengeti back to Arusha.
+- Private Drive & Fly Safaris starting in Arusha, heading first to Lake Manyara, then to Ngorongoro Crater, Olduvai Gorge, and then to eastern, central and northern Serengeti.
+You will avoid a long return overland journey by taking a flight from the far north of the Serengeti straight back to Arusha.

 - Flying Safaris focusing on the northern Serengeti, either in fixed camps, semi-mobile and fully mobile safari camps.